Please confirm topic selection

 • better visualization of the dura

-• removal of offending disc fragment
+• removal of herniated disc fragment

-• Laminectomy and Fusion
+• Laminectomy and fusion

 • indications